-SECTION 13 - THIRD PARTY LIABILITY
+SECTION 14 - THIRD PARTY LIABILITY

 The Contractor shall pursue payments from liable third parties in accordance with the State Plan and applicable federal and state laws and regulations.
-If the Contractor selects to Subcontract with any individual, firm, corporation, or any other entity, the Contractor shall notify the Division not less than thirty (30) calendar days in advance of its desire to Subcontract and include a copy of the proposed Subcontract with notification of and information about the proposed Subcontractor.
-The Subcontract must receive written approval from the Division prior to the effective date of the Subcontract.
+If the Contractor desires to Subcontract with any individual, firm, corporation, or any other entity, the Contractor shall abide by the requirements of Section 15 (Subcontractual Relationships and Delegation) in regard to any such Subcontract.